 Wendy from Safe Child Movement wanted to bring it back to the child and the rights of the child.
 She asked; how do we ensure that we’re joining up the dots between achievement and wellbeing so we don’t just have children with fantastic exam results, but on antidepressants?
 She pointed out that the statistics are horrendous.
 Hugh Burkhardt suggested that applying an academic value system to education research, to use a medical analogy, is all about diagnosis and could certainly licence the Government to deign detailed initiatives – how do we balance research support between diagnosis and the engineering of robust solutions?

-Panel debates on these themes with Sam Freedman (Teach First), Neil Carberry, Brian Lamb, Andrew Pollard, Chris McShane and Laura McInerney begin on Transcript Page 37; explore at your own pace with the Virtual Summit Experience (click to buy with Paypal)
+Panel debates on these themes with Sam Freedman (Teach First), Neil Carberry, Brian Lamb, Andrew Pollard, Chris McShane and Laura McInerney begin on Transcript Page 37; explore at your own pace with the Virtual Summit Experience (request more information from this contact page)

 SESSION 3: Controls, Safeguards and Balance